microsoft/health-architectures/FHIR/FHIRProxy/readme.md

 9. Select the access role you want to assign to specific users The following are the predefined FHIR Access roles:
    + Patient - This user is a patient and is linked to a Patient resource in the FHIR Server
-   + Practitioner - This user is a practioner and is linked to a Practioner resource in the FHIR Server
+   + Practitioner - This user is a practitioner and is linked to a Practitioner resource in the FHIR Server
-   + RealtedPerson - This user is a relative/caregiver to a patient and is linked to a RelatedPerson resource in the FHIR Server
+   + RelatedPerson - This user is a relative/caregiver to a patient and is linked to a RelatedPerson resource in the FHIR Server

    When the role is selected click the select button at the bottom of the panel
 10. Select the Users assignment box